core-wg/oscore/draft-ietf-core-object-security.md

 * Replay Window Type and Size

-   - Default is DTLS-type replay window with size 64
+   - Default is DTLS-type replay protection with a window size of 32

 How the input parameters are pre-established, is application specific.
 The EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} enables the establishment of input parameters with the property of forward secrecy and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.